oracle-livelabs/database/tmm-run-sample-apps/env-setup/setup-compute-novnc-ssh.md

 This lab assumes you have:
 - An Oracle Cloud account
 - SSH Keys (optional)
-- At least 4 OCPUs, 24 GB memory, and 128 GB of bootable storage volume is available in your Oracle Cloud Infrastructure tenancy to run the Bank and Stock-Trading application.
+- At least 4 OCPUs, 24 GB memory, and 128 GB of bootable storage volume is available in your Oracle Cloud Infrastructure tenancy
 - You have completed:
     - Lab: Prepare Setup